EgorSigolaev/FacebookAdsDataExtractor/README.md

 Get rid of MMP for attributing Facebook Ads

-## IMPORTANT: Publish your app before implementing library.
+## IMPORTANT: Publish your app in Google Play before implementing the library.
 Facebook Install Referrer Decryption Key is required.
 Otherwise the library will not be able to get installs data.
+You can get it from the link https://developers.facebook.com/apps/<your app id>/settings/basic/

-## Add the library to a project
+## Add the library to the project

 ```groovy
 allprojects {